bterone/book-notes/Domain-Driven-Design.md

 One way of organizing the design of the Anticorruption Layer is as a combination of Facades, Adapters, and translators.

 A Facade is an alternative interface for a subsystem that simplifies access for the client and makes the subsystem easier to use.
-Because we know exactly what functionality of the other system we want to use, we can create a FACADE that facilitates and streamlines access to those features and hides the rest.
+Because we know exactly what functionality of the other system we want to use, we can create a Facade that facilitates and streamlines access to those features and hides the rest.
 The Facade does not change the model of the underlying system.
 It should be written strictly in accordance with the other system’s model.
 Otherwise, you will at best diffuse responsibility for translation into multiple objects and overload the Facade and at worst end up creating yet another model, one that doesn’t belong to the other system or your own Bounded Context.
 The Facade belongs in the Bounded Context of the other system.
 It just presents a friendlier face specialized for your needs.

 An Adapter is a wrapper that allows a client to use a different protocol than that understood by the implementer of the behavior.
 When a client sends a message to an Adapter, it is converted to a semantically equivalent message and sent on to the “adaptee.”
 The response is converted and passed back.